endurodave/AsyncMulticastDelegateModern/docs/DETAILS.md

 11. **Automatic Heap Handling** – automatically copy argument data to the heap for safe transport through a message queue
 12. **Any OS** – easy porting to any OS.
 C++11 `std::thread` port included
 13. **32/64-bit** - Support for 32 and 64-bit projects
-14. **Dynamic Storage Allocation** - optional fixed block memory allocator
+14. **Dynamic Storage Allocation** - optional fixed-block memory allocator
 15. **CMake Build** - CMake supports most toolchains including Windows and Linux
 16. **Unit Tests** - extensive unit testing of the delegate library included
 17. **No External Libraries** – delegate does not rely upon external libraries